cbeauhilton/Halve/_posts/2018-11-01- Artificial-Intelligence-Definitions-and-Indefinitions.md

 Since the goal of this series is to help the reader try out some machine learning with hands-on coding, we should also note here that in most cases, running a GBM is exactly as easy as running linear regression (LR), if not easier: same number of lines of code, same basic syntax.
 Most of the time you have to change only one or a few words to switch, for example, from GBM to LR and vice versa.
 Often, an algorithm such as GBM is actually _easier_ to put into play, because it does not place as many requirements on the type and shape of data it will accept ([roughly 80% ](https://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says/) of a data science job is collecting and whipping data into something palatable to the algorithm).
 Complexities may come later, when fine-tuning, and interpreting and implementing findings, but those problems are by no means intractable.
 We'll get to that in a later post.

 Even "unsupervised" machine learning, wherein the algorithm seeks to find relationships in data rather than being told exactly what these relationships should be, is based on iterations of simple rules.
 Below is an example of an unsupervised learning algorithm called [DBSCAN](https://dashee87.github.io/data%20science/general/Clustering-with-Scikit-with-GIFs/).
 DBSCAN is meant to automatically detect groupings, for example, gene expression signatures or areas of interest in a radiographic image.
 It randomly selects data points, applies a simple rule to see what other points are "close enough," and repeats this over and over to find groups.
 You have to choose which numbers to use for `epsilon`: how close points have to be to share a group; and `minPts`: the minimum number of points needed to count as a group.
-They chose 1 and 4, respectively.
+The makers of this GIF chose 1 and 4, respectively.

 ![unsupervised learning DBSCAN gif](https://dashee87.github.io/images/DBSCAN_tutorial.gif)